 A lot of us fail to get the recommended daily levels of this antioxidant, even if we live in sunny regions where vitamin D, due to the amount of time we spend working indoors.

-Deficiencies of Vitamin D can result in a mixture of severe health issues, including heart disease, type 2 diabetes, increased risk of cancer, and infectious illnesses.
+Deficiencies of Vitamin D can result in a mixture of severe health issues, including susceptibility to contracting COVID, heart disease, type 2 diabetes, increased risk of cancer, and infectious illnesses.
 On the other hand, adequate amounts of it can provide many health benefits.
 These include:

 • Enhances immune response that helps lower the risk of ailments like cardiovascular disease, an autoimmune disorder, and cancer.

 • Augments muscular efficiency and strength.
 Vitamin D supplementation is coupled with enhanced mitochondrial performance.
 Mitochondria, the powerhouses of the cell, are negatively impacted by vitamin D deficiency.
 Due to this reason, muscle fatigue is prevalent among those who lack sufficient levels of Vitamin D.

 • Stronger pre-schoolers in terms of muscle power.
 The aforesaid connection between muscle efficiency and Vitamin D is applicable to pregnant women as well.
 As per a study, four-year-old kids whose mothers had a greater amount of Vitamin D during their pregnancy had more powerful grip strength than those children whose mothers had smaller levels of Vitamin D during their pregnancy.
 Another key finding was the direct connection between higher levels of and increased muscle mass in the little children.

 • A decreased risk of multiple sclerosis, a lower risk of catching the flu, and reduced fall risk in the elderly are some other benefits of the said Vitamin.

 Vitamin A: More Than What Meets the Eye Care Needs